 The course includes modules of laboratory animal science, In

-these modules, relevant theoretical and practical knowledge, skills
+and neuroscience.
+In these modules, relevant theoretical and

 The laboratory animal science part of the course has been accredited by the Danish Ministry of Food, agriculture and fisheries and by the Federation of European Laboratory Animal Associations (FELASA) as adequate for researchers acquiring a license to perform animal experiments.

 The aim of the course is to provide the students with work-relevant competences and qualifications required in the broad field of biomedical research.
 This includes qualifications to manage a housing facility for experimental animals and to design, perform and evaluate laboratory animal experiments in biomedical research, In vivo pharmacology and drug development.
 Moreover, it provides the students with a thorough knowledge on methodologies of mammalian and prokaryote genomics, microbiology, immunology, genetics and experimental as well as molecular pathology and histopathology and the role of these subjects when applied in drug- and vaccine development.
 The course provides the student with knowledge on a broad range of animal models used in translational medicine including construction, use and shortcomings of the models.